anch123al/Ecommerce_dashboard_by_PowerBi/README.md

 **How to Use:**

 Download and Install Power BI Desktop: If you haven't already, download and install Power BI Desktop from the official Microsoft website.
-Open the Power BI Report: Open the Swikriti salesproject(1).pbix file using Power BI Desktop.
 Explore the Dashboard: Navigate through the different tabs to explore each analysis.
 Customize Views: Utilize the interactive features such as filters and slicers to customize the view according to your needs.
 Gain Insights: Gain valuable insights into your e-commerce sales performance and make data-driven decisions to drive growth.